KareenaChinchkar25/Drupal-10-theme/README.md

 # MyTheme - Drupal 10 Custom Theme with Tailwind CSS

-**MyTheme** is a lightweight and responsive Drupal 10 custom theme built using **Tailwind CSS**.
+MyTheme is a lightweight and responsive Drupal 10 custom theme built using Tailwind CSS.
 It is designed for tourism-based websites, focusing on clean design, ease of customization, and enhanced user experience.

 ---